techiedesire/techiedesire/README.txt

 This file belongs to Techidesire.
-It will will be update frequently.
+It will be update frequently.